React Icons

 In this example:

-• We set a unique color and size for each icon.
+• We set unique color and size for each icon.

 • The textAlign styling centers the icons.

-Icons are widely used in navigation bars for a clean and intuitive design.
-Here’s a simple navigation bar example that includes icons:
+Icons are mostly used in navigation bars for clean and better design.
+Below the simple navigation bar example that include icons:

 import React from 'react';